metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 - Then, buyers mint all these NFTs with the same URI and therefore the same “teaser” JSON metadata.
 - Finally, when all NFTs have been minted, the creator updates the URI of every single minted NFT to point to the real URI which is specific to that NFT.

 The issue with that last step is that it allows creators to mess with which buyer gets which NFTs.
-In order to avoid that and allow buyers to verify the mapping between NFTs and JSON metadata was not tempered with, the Hidden Settings contains a **Hash** property which should be filled with a 32-character hash of the file that maps NFT indices with their real JSON metadata.
-That way, after the reveal, the creator can make that file public and buyers and verify that its hash correspond to the hash provided in the Hidden Settings**.**
+To avoid that and allow buyers to verify the mapping between NFTs and JSON metadata was not tampered with, the Hidden Settings contains a **Hash** property which should be filled with a 32-character hash of the file that maps NFT indices with their real JSON metadata.
+That way, after the reveal, the creator can make that file public and buyers and verify that its hash corresponds to the hash provided in the Hidden Settings.

 Therefore, we end up with the following properties on the Hidden Settings attribute:

 - **Name**: The “hidden” name for all minted NFTs.
 - **URI**: The “hidden” URI for all minted NFTs.
-- **Hash**: The 32-character hash of the file that maps NFT indices with their real JSON metadata allowing buyers to verify it was not tempered with.
+- **Hash**: The 32-character hash of the file that maps NFT indices with their real JSON metadata allowing buyers to verify it was not tampered with.

 Note that, just like for the prefixes of the Config Line Settings, special variables can be used for the **Name** and **URI** of the Hidden Settings.
-As a reminder, these variable are:
+As a reminder, these variables are:

 - `$ID$`: This will be replaced by the index of the minted NFT starting at 0.
 - `$ID+1$`: This will be replaced by the index of the minted NFT starting at 1.